huggingface/transformers/docs/source/en/kv_cache.md

 KV cache is needed to optimize the generation in autoregressive models, where the model predicts text token by token.
 This process can be slow since the model can generate only one token at a time, and each new prediction is dependent on the previous context.
 That means, to predict token number 1000 in the generation, you need information from the previous 999 tokens, which comes in the form of some matrix multiplications across the representations of those tokens.
 But to predict token number 1001, you also need the same information from the first 999 tokens, plus additional information from token number 1000.
 That is where key-value cache is used to optimize the sequential generation process by storing previous calculations to reuse in subsequent tokens, so they don't need to be computed again.

 More concretely, key-value cache acts as a memory bank for these generative models, where the model stores key-value pairs derived from self-attention layers for previously processed tokens.
 By storing this information, the model can avoid redundant computations and instead retrieve keys and values of previous tokens from the cache.
+Note that caching can be used only in inference and should be disabled when training, otherwise it might cause unexpected errors.

 <details>
   <summary><em>For the Curious Minds Who Like to Dive Deep</em></summary>